phaserjs/phaser/README.md

 * You can now collide a group against itself, to have all children collide, and bodies won't check against themselves (thanks cocoademon)
 * RenderTexture.render / renderXY has a new parameter: renderHidden, a boolean which will allow you to render Sprites even if their visible is set to false.
 * Added in prototype.constructor definitions to every class (thanks darkoverlordofdata)
+* Group.destroy has a new parameter: destroyChildren (boolean) which will optionally call the destroy method of all Group children.

 Bug Fixes: